 Bladed Meat Tenderizer

-Bladed meat tenderizers are the most recent invention in the category, and totally unlike the previous two styles.
+Bladed meat tenderizers are the most recent invention in the category, and are totally unlike the previous two styles.
 They consist of around 50 super-thin blades housed in a spring-loaded handle, with guards on the sides and bottom.
-They’re operated just as if you were stamping a letter, and can tenderize even the toughest of meat with minimal effort.
-The downside is that they’re so efficient, you can sometimes end up with a pulpy and over-processed cut of meat.
+They’re operated just as if you were stamping a letter and can tenderize even the toughest of meat with minimal effort.
+The downside is that they’re so efficient, that you can sometimes end up with a pulpy and over-processed cut of meat.

 How Do You Use a Meat Tenderizer?